JohnBasrai/rust-media-pipeline-service/README.md

 ---

-**Note**: This service is designed as a portfolio demonstration of GStreamer and Rust capabilities.
-For production use, additional security, authentication, and resource management features would be required.
+**Note**: This service is designed as a portfolio demonstration of GStreamer and Rust capabilities, showcasing professional development practices including testing, CLI design, and clean architecture patterns.